mwolfart/alamo-drafthouse/README.md

 - Some effects were added to the items in order to provide a more natural feeling for the application.
 - Application is also responsive and works in mobile platforms.
 - An extra description was added to any theaters that do not contain movies being displayed.
+- NOTE: If you run into a "No binary for Chrome browser in your platform" problem when running the tests and are using a Linux machine, try following this link: https://developerslogblog.wordpress.com/2019/03/19/how-to-fix-no-binary-for-chrome-browser-on-your-platform/

 We hope you enjoy reviewing this work!